Adriana Lessa: Career

-Before beginning her work as an actress in 1986 with the stage director Antunes Filho, Adriana was an athlete and volleyball team participated in the Sport Club Corinthians Paulista and the track team in the city of Guarulhos.
+Before beginning her work as an actress in 1986 under stage director Antunes Filho, Lessa was an athlete who competed for the volleyball team of Sport Club Corinthians Paulista and the track team of Guarulhos.

-TV Fama presented the program along with Nelson Rubens and Íris Stefanelli in RedeTV!
-2006 to 2010.
-During this season of performances on TV and / or theater after O Clone Adriana reinvented – and created her own web site facilitating their contact with the audience.
+From 2006 to 2010, Lessa co-presented TV Fama on RedeTV! alongside Nelson Rubens and Íris Stefanelli.
+Following her performances on television and theater, including her role in O Clone, Lessa created her official website to facilitate contact with her audience.

-Participated as a guest singer, the musical groups of varying styles (Rap, Caribbean rhythms, forro foot of the mountain and MPB) and performed with her band in Angola.
-Participated, along with Paul Brown and Black Primo, as host of Meet Rap performed Anhangabaú Valley in 1994.
+Lessa performed as a guest singer with musical groups representing various styles, including rap, Caribbean music, forró, and MPB.
+She also performed with her band in Angola.
+In 1994, she co-hosted Encontro de Rap in Vale do Anhangabaú alongside Paulo Brown and Primo Preto.

-In 2002, as a singer, made a cameo appearance with the band Renascer Praise, at Via Funchal in São Paulo, singing a duet with one of the vocalists.
-By 2003, the actress was a member of Igreja Renascer em Cristo.
+In 2002, Lessa made a cameo appearance with the band Renascer Praise at Via Funchal in São Paulo, performing a duet with one of the vocalists.
+In 2003, she was a member of Igreja Renascer em Cristo.

-She was the only Brazilian to participate in the musical Folies Bergère in Las Vegas at the invitation of the program Amaury Jr.
+She was the only Brazilian to participate in the musical Folies Bergère in Las Vegas.

-In 2010 she signed with the SBT to act in the novela Corações Feridos.
-In 2012 returned to acting in the Globo, with the program Na Moral, where he made a docudrama.
+In 2010, she signed with the SBT to appear in the telenovela Corações Feridos.
+In 2012, she returned to Rede Globo, on the program Na Moral, where she made a special appearance in a docudrama.